gnosischain/documentation/docs/developers/getting-started/contracts.md

 # Useful Contracts

-Here are some contract addresses that may be useful during Gnosis Chain development.
+Here are some contract addresses that might be useful during Gnosis Chain development.

 ## Ethereum Mainnet